grip-on-software/monetdb-import/Database_structure.md

     -   **project_id** - INT - reference to project.project_id: Project
         in which the sprint occurs.
     -   **repo_id** - INT - reference to repo.id: Repository in which
         the sprint occurs.
+This is NULL if no repository could be determined for the sprint.
     -   **team_id** - INT - reference to tfs_team.team_id: Team which is
         working on the sprint.
+This is NULL if no team could be determined for the sprint.
     -   **name** - VARCHAR(100): Human-readable name of the sprint.
         Depending on the project, team and the person who creates the sprints, this may include a sequence number (not unique), the